bitcoinzerox/bitcoinzerox/XNODE.md

     server=1
     listen=1
     maxconnections=24
-    znode=1
+    xnode=1
-    znodeprivkey=XXXXXXXXXXXXXXXXX  ## Replace with your znode private key externalip=XXX.XXX.XXX.XXX:8168 ## Replace with your node external IP
+    xnodeprivkey=XXXXXXXXXXXXXXXXX  ## Replace with your xnode private key externalip=XXX.XXX.XXX.XXX:8168 ## Replace with your node external IP

-**4.2.**  Create file **znode.conf** (in 2 folders **~/.hexxcoin** and **~/.hexxcoin/testnet3**) contains the following info:
+**4.2.**  Create file **xnode.conf** (in 2 folders **~/.hexxcoin** and **~/.hexxcoin/testnet3**) contains the following info:
  - LABEL: A one word name you make up to call your node (ex.
 ZN1)
- - IP:PORT: Your znode VPS's IP, and the port is always 18168.
+ - IP:PORT: Your xnode VPS's IP, and the port is always 18168.
- - ZNODEPRIVKEY: This is the result of your "znode genkey" from earlier.
+ - XNODEPRIVKEY: This is the result of your "xnode genkey" from earlier.
  - TRANSACTION HASH: The collateral tx. hash from the 1000 HXX deposit.
  - INDEX: The Index is always 0 or 1.

 To get TRANSACTION HASH, run:

-    ./src/hexxcoin-cli znode outputs
+    ./src/hexxcoin-cli xnode outputs

 The output will look like:

     { "d6fd38868bb8f9958e34d5155437d009b72dfd33fc28874c87fd42e51c0f74fdb" : "0", }

-Sample of znode.conf:
+Sample of xnode.conf:

     ZN1 51.52.53.54:18168 XrxSr3fXpX3dZcU7CoiFuFWqeHYw83r28btCFfIHqf6zkMp1PZ4 d6fd38868bb8f9958e34d5155437d009b72dfd33fc28874c87fd42e51c0f74fdb 0

 Step 5.
-Run a znode
+Run a xnode
 ----------------------
-**5.1.**  Start znode:
+**5.1.**  Start xnode:

-    ./src/hexxcoin-cli znode start-alias <LABEL>
+    ./src/hexxcoin-cli xnode start-alias <LABEL>

 For example:

-    ./src/hexxcoin-cli znode start-alias ZN1
+    ./src/hexxcoin-cli xnode start-alias ZN1

 **5.2.**  To check node status:

-    ./src/hexxcoin-cli znode debug
+    ./src/hexxcoin-cli xnode debug

 If not successfully started, just repeat start command